 As part of the NASUWT's opposition to the Coalition Governments cuts to public services, the NASUWT are backing calls for alternative methods for reducing the budget deficit.
 Like many trade unions and other groups, the NASUWT are backing calls for a Robin Hood Tax on some of the financial transactions of many of the large banks.

 As well as campaigning for the protection of teachers terms and conditions, the NASUWT also campaigns and forms policies in order to protect teachers from bullying and harassment in the workplace.
 In order to establish the kinds of difficulties NASUWT members face in the workplace, the Union has sent up an online wellbeing at work survey.
 At the same time the NASUWT is becoming increasingly concerned about the prevalence in the use of technology by both pupils and employers to bully teaching staff.
 The NASUWT continues to campaign for school leadership teams to form proper school wide policies on the use and misuse of technology such as mobile phones and social networking sites such as Facebook.
 For more information have a look at the Union's work on cyberbullying.

-NASUWT campaigning against the BNP
+NASUWT campaigning against fascism and racism

 Getting Involved in the NASUWT